Important information about regulatory changes that impact your accounts

 - Securitization: These are brand new charges associated with serving customers in Texas.
 APG&E will be assessed these charges on a daily basis by ERCOT, collect the charges from customers, and remit the receipts back to ERCOT.

 - Ancillary Services obligation increase: If your agreement was signed prior to December 10, 2021 and includes ancillary services as part of your Contract Price, we will be passing through the incremental ancillary services costs caused by the regulatory action.
 If your agreement does not include ancillary services as part of your Contract Price, you are already getting these increased costs passed through to you.

 Your contract specifies that we may pass through charges related to regulatory action or changes in law such as these.

 These charges should begin to show up in Q32022 in line items on your bill called: Securitization Default, Securitization Uplift Chg, and Additional A/S Charges.

 We know any unexpected changes in costs are challenging, and we appreciate your understanding in this matter related to regulatory changes.
 If you have any questions, please contact Customer Care, and we will be happy to assist you.

 Our in-house energy experts are standing by to answer all your questions.

 Call Today 1.877.544.4857

-Joining our blog is easy and free, and you'll gain access to a wealth of knowledge and resources from our experts.
-From simple habits to cutting-edge technologies, we cover all the latest trends in energy efficiency and conservation in your home and workplace.
+Gain access to a wealth of energy-efficiency knowledge and free resources from our experts.
+From simple habits to cutting-edge technologies, we cover all the latest trends in energy efficiency and conservation for your home and workplace.

-Sign up today and start saving energy and money while doing your part to protect the grid!
+Sign up today and start saving energy and money while doing your part to protect the grid and the planet!